Spectacular Bid: Triple Crown attempt

 Spectacular Bid's attempt at the Triple Crown began with the Kentucky Derby at Churchill Downs in May 1979.
 The crowd of 125,000 made him the 3/5 favorite, with California champion Flying Paster the bettors' second choice.
 Spectacular Bid seemed nervous before the start, but Delp was so confident of victory that as the horse paraded in front of the fans, he called, "Go bet!
 Go bet!"
 Spectacular Bid was restrained by Franklin in the early stages before moving up on the outside to take the lead on the far turn.
 He drew clear in the straight and won by 2 3/4 lengths over General Assembly, with Golden Act in third.
 After suffering a leg cut during the race, Flying Paster finished fifth.
 Spectacular Bid was the last two-year-old champion to win the Kentucky Derby until Street Sense in 2007.

 Spectacular Bid's next step in the quest for the Triple Crown came at the Preakness Stakes at Pimlico.
 Bumped early, he ran wide and by the final stretch was in command.
 He handily won the race, outpacing his competitors to win by 5 1/2 lengths from Golden Act, with nine lengths back to Screen King in third.
-His time of 1:54.2 was faster than that of Seattle Slew or Affirmed, and by official time faster than Secretariat (though Secretariat's time in this race was disputed and in 2012 changed to 1:53.0).
+His time of 1:54.2 was faster than that of Seattle Slew or Affirmed and by official time faster than Secretariat (though Secretariat's time in this race was disputed and in 2012 was changed to 1:53.0).
 When asked about the colt's prospects of winning the Triple Crown in the Belmont Stakes, Franklin claimed that "we're a cinch."